 We met Finn Ballard during our adventures discovering the gay bars of Berlin in Germany who did exactly that.
-We thought he was just another one of the many gay Bear-liners, until he “came out” to us as a female to male trans.
+We thought he was just another one of the many gay Bear-liners, until he “came out” to us as a female to male (FTM) trans person.
 Finn identifies himself as Queer.

-After meeting our male to female trans friend Regina in Bangkok, we were dead excited to feature Finn’s story right here in his exclusive interview with trans female to male:
+After meeting our male to female trans friend Regina in Bangkok, we were dead excited to feature Finn's story right here.

 Hello Stef and Seb!
 I’m Dr. Finn Ballard, 33 years old from Northern Ireland and now living and working in Berlin as an historian, museum curator and private tour guide.